inspec/inspec-aws/docs/resources/aws_rds_event_subscription.md

 # aws_rds_event_subscription

-Use the `aws_rds_event_subscription` InSpec audit resource to test properties of the singular resource of AWS RDS event subscription .
+Use the `aws_rds_event_subscription` InSpec audit resource to test properties of the singular resource of AWS RDS event subscription.

 ## Syntax